Lumisumu/tilhi-yt-dlp-gui/README.md

 Download ffmpeg: https://github.com/yt-dlp/FFmpeg-Builds/releases

 Extract ffmpeg folder.
-Move both ffmpeg.exe, ffprobe.exe and yt-dlp.exe to the same folder where tilhi.exe is.
+Move both ffmpeg.exe, ffprobe.exe and yt-dlp.exe to the same folder where Tilhi is.

-Launch program by double clicking Tilhi.

 ## How to use